-Some of the pros of these personal loan rates are that they tend to have a lower interest rate than fixed personal loan rates.
+Some of the pros of these personal loan interest rates are that they tend to have a lower interest rate than fixed personal loan interest rates.

 Plus, individuals have access to avail benefits and opportunities to save on their overall interest rate expenditure.